Molecular gastronomy

-Molecular gastronomy is the scientific approach of nutrition from primarily the perspective of chemistry.
+Molecular gastronomy is the scientific approach of cuisine from primarily the perspective of chemistry.
 The composition (molecular structure), properties (mass, viscosity, etc) and transformations (chemical reactions, reactant products) of an ingredient are addressed and utilized in the preparation and appreciation of the ingested products.
 It is a branch of food science that approaches the preparation and enjoyment of nutrition from the perspective of a scientist at the scale of atoms, molecules, and mixtures.

 Nicholas Kurti, Hungarian physicist, and Hervé This, at the INRA in France, coined "Molecular and Physical Gastronomy" in 1988.
-While there are those who label others' work as gastronomy, there is a population of chefs who identify as autonomous individuals in their field as chefs.

 Examples

 Eponymous recipes

 New dishes named after famous scientists include: